sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 # Introduction
 Government regulations for permitting users (citizens and non-citizens) online access to government resources vary greatly from country to country.
-There is a strong desire to leverage federated authentication and identity services for public access to government resources online to enable and encourage the development of safe and innovative applications for e-government services, increase overall account security, reduce cost, and provide reliable identity assurances from established and trusted sources when applicable.
+There is a strong desire to leverage federated authentication and identity services for public access to government resources online to enable the development of safe and innovative applications for e-government services, increase overall account security, reduce cost, and provide reliable identity assurances from established and trusted sources when applicable.

 This specification aims to define an OpenID Connect profile that provides Dutch governments with a foundation for securing federated access to public services online.